Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added missing check in entity initialiser.
 * Fixed handling of unique slugs for relation form presets.
 * Fixed slightly wrong help messages about minimum and maximum values.
-* Provide unique slug in item actions and display sections for creating related items.
 * Do not assume that table column exists for current sorting field.
-* Improved image handling for PDF output.
-* Added custom messages for date related validation constraints.
 * Fixed and improved client-side date range validation.
 * Fixed several issues in entity tree form type.
 * Fixed several minor issues with relationship auto completion.
 * Avoid invalid item actions and display page sections for unidirectional many-to-many relationships.
-* Added permission helper to support implementations of custom permission layers (#1187).
 * Fixed wrong handling of `enabledFinderTypes` setting in external controller (#1191).
 * Properly consider `mandatory` flag in relation editing inclusion templates.
 * Added missing remarks for text fields, email fields, url fields and object fields to technical docs.
 * Fixed client-side date and datetime resetting functionality.
 * Fixed detection of geolocation enablement.
-* Allow normal creation of tree entities by selecting a parent.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.2).

 ## ModuleStudio 1.3.1 (May 30, 2018)